Tuesday, August 09, 2011

 Creatio ex nihilo, or creation from nothing, is not some idea imposed on the Biblical texts.
 It comes from the opening of Genesis itself, declaring that the heavens and the earth were created by God.
 They are not part of Him, neither did He give birth to creation.
 That is, we have no goddess who is one with Mother Earth; rather, part of the revelation of God as Father begins with creation strictly by His will.

-The opening words of the Bible, when translated accurately and honestly, provide the revelation that God created everything by His will, that He made it out of absolutely nothing, for nothing that belongs to creation in any way whatsoever had already existed.
+The opening words of the Bible, when translated accurately, simply and straightforwardly, provide the revelation that God created everything by His will, that He made it out of absolutely nothing (Hebrews 11:3), for nothing that belongs to creation had already existed.
 Both the doctrine of Creatio ex nihilo and of God as Wholly Other, are revealed in the beginning of Scripture.

 Come into the world